Skip to content

 Edit a Voice Campaign

-Editing a voice campaign allows you to make changes to the campaign as per your needs.
+Editing a voice campaign lets you to make changes to the campaign per your needs.

 Steps to edit a campaign:

-1. Click the Ellipsis () icon beside the campaign name and click Edit.
+1. Select the ⋮ icon beside the campaign name and select Edit.

-2. A pop-up window is displayed.
-Do the required changes and click Save.
+2. A pop-up window appears.
+Do the required changes and select Save.

 Edit and Save Campaign